There's no denying that the future of motoring is electric. But what if you're looking for a new car now?

 The government is planning to end new petrol, diesel and hybrid vehicle sales by 2035 – or even sooner – as the country pushes for a net zero carbon emissions figure by 2050.

-In the meantime, hybrids, which are partially electrified vehicles and still use an internal combustion engine, are a good stepping-stone between 100% electric cars (many with limited range) and conventional petrol and diesel-powered vehicles.
+Hybrids, which are partially electrified vehicles and still use an internal combustion engine, are a good stepping-stone between 100% electric car and conventional petrol and diesel-powered vehicles.

-There was a time when driving an electric car meant you had to pootle around in odd-looking micro vehicles.
-Now they come in all shapes and sizes, from city cars to hatchbacks and SUVs to sports cars.
+Hybrids come in all shapes and sizes, from city cars to hatchbacks, and SUVs to sports cars.

-It's estimated that three out of five journeys under five miles are currently made by car, ideal for pure electric cars and plug-in hybrids, which often have an electric-only range of around 30 miles.
+It's estimated that three out of five journeys under five miles are currently made by car, ideal for plug-in hybrids, which often have an electric-only range of around 30 miles.

 For many, hybrids are a good compromise between 100% electric cars with limited range and traditional petrol and diesel-powered vehicles.